PART 5203 IMPROPER BUSINESS PRACTICES AND PERSONAL CONFLICTS OF INTEREST

 (a)(1) The CCO is designated, without power of redelegation, as the individual to receive the contracting officer s report and documentation concluding that there is no impact on the procurement.

-(f) Submit agency head notifications to DASN(AP) by email at RDAJ&As.firstname.lastname@example.org with the subject [Activity Name] DFARS 203.104-7 - Contract Award Urgent and Compelling Possible Procurement Integrity Act Violation.
+(f) Submit agency head notifications to DASN(P) by email atwith the subject [Activity Name] DFARS 203.104-7 - Contract Award - Urgent and Compelling - Possible Procurement Integrity Act Violation.
 Verify receipt by the agency head before authorizing award of the contract or execution of the contract modification.

 SUBPART 5203.2--CONTRACTOR GRATUITIES TO GOVERNMENT PERSONNEL